-- Both alternatives could result in short-term adverse impacts to species of special concern - 45 during fire suppression activities.
-Suppression activities related to unplanned ignitions would
+Both alternatives could result in short-term adverse impacts to species of special concern during fire suppression activities.
+Suppression activities related to unplanned ignitions would last the duration of the wildfire event but most wildlife species would be able to escape the area and utilize adjacent habitat.

-- 1 last the duration of the wildfire event but most wildlife species would be able to escape the area - 2 and utilize adjacent habitat. - 3 Impacts to species of special concern from prescribed fires would include wildlife mortality - 4 and displacement due to habitat loss.
-Less severe prescribed fires would result in mortality and - 5 displacement of a few localized individuals or groups of animals and would not jeopardize - 6 population trends.
-The loss of habitat would have an indirect, short-term minor effect by - 7 displacing wildlife. - 8 Use of wildfire for multiple objectives could result in the temporary displacement of wildlife or - 9 individual mortality of wildlife species in the direct path of the fire or fire management - 10 activities.
-Wildfires would have an immediate effect on species of special concern and their - habitats by removing plant material, exposing soils, stimulating growth of some plants, and - 12 killing or reducing the vigor of some plants.
-The amount of habitat removed may depend on the - following fire characteristics: size, severity, patchiness, and time of year.
-Given the expected - size and frequency of wildfires and mitigation techniques used during the management of fire, - 15 the loss of habitat would have an indirect, short-term minor effect by displacing species of - special concern only directly in the path of the fire and fire management activities. - 17 Under Alternative 2 Preferred Alternative, there would be adverse impacts to some species - during mechanical/manual treatments as a result of temporary human disturbance, direct - mortality from crushing and trampling, and loss of forage and cover.
-However, such impacts - would be short term, limited to the duration of treatment activity and are not likely to be - 21 substantial or rise to population-level effects. - Overall, fire management activities are expected to have a long-term beneficial effect on - 23 wildlife as open, fire-maintained pine and oak woodlands are restored and maintained within - 24 the park.
+Impacts to species of special concern from prescribed fires would include wildlife mortality and displacement due to habitat loss.
+Less severe prescribed fires would result in mortality and displacement of a few localized individuals or groups of animals and would not jeopardize population trends.
+The loss of habitat would have an indirect, short-term minor effect by displacing wildlife.

+Use of wildfire for multiple objectives could result in the temporary displacement of wildlife or individual mortality of wildlife species in the direct path of the fire or fire management activities.
+Wildfires would have an immediate effect on species of special concern and their habitats by removing plant material, exposing soils, stimulating growth of some plants, and killing or reducing the vigor of some plants.
+The amount of habitat removed may depend on the following fire characteristics: size, severity, patchiness, and time of year.
+Given the expected size and frequency of wildfires and mitigation techniques used during the management of fire, the loss of habitat would have an indirect, short-term minor effect by displacing species of special concern only directly in the path of the fire and fire management activities.

+Under Alternative 2 - Preferred Alternative, there would be adverse impacts to some species during mechanical/manual treatments as a result of temporary human disturbance, direct mortality from crushing and trampling, and loss of forage and cover.
+However, such impacts would be short term, limited to the duration of treatment activity and are not likely to be substantial or rise to population-level effects.

-25 3.2 Cultural Resources, Including Archeological Resources and Cultural Landscapes
+3.2 Cultural Resources

-- 26 Affected Environment - 27 The cultural time line for the park covers 12,000 years of human history divided into pre- - 28 historic and historic periods.
-Representing these periods are 1,112 known archeological sites - 29 (prehistoric and/or historic), and 28 historic structures on the surface and in the cave.
+The cultural time line for the park covers 12,000 years of human history divided into pre-historic and historic periods.
+Representing these periods are 1,112 known archeological sites consisting of a range of prehistoric and historic components, and 28 historic structures on the surface and in the cave.